-Building a modest house (with standard finishes) in Nairobi costs about Sh.
-30,000 per square metre (SQM), while a high-end home costs upwards to over Sh 45,000 per square metre.
+To bring it into perspective, building a modest house (with standard finishes) in Nairobi costs can about Sh.
+30,000 per square metre (SQM), and a high-end home costs upwards with executive finishing can cost up to Sh 45,000 per square metre.

 The internal and external features of a house are key determinants of building costs.
 Reducing the size and number of windows, for example, can lower your building costs while using vaulted ceilings and high roof pitches can greatly increase your costs.